blasbulk/protonvpn-mobileconfig-generator/README.md

 # ProtonVPN Apple Configuration File Generator

-This is a self-contained HTML/JavaScript file which generates mobileconfig files containing ProtonVPN-specific IKEv2 VPN settings, for use on Apple iOS and macOS devices.
+This is a self-contained HTML/JavaScript file which generates mobileconfig files containing ProtonVPN-specific IKEv2 VPN settings, for use on Apple iOS and macOS devices. *This project is not affiliated with ProtonVPN in any way.*

 ## Features